Aroon Purie: India Today

-Vidya Vilas Purie, Aroon Purie's father, launched the fortnightly magazine India Today in 1975, with his sister Madhu Trehan as its editor and Aroon Purie as its publisher.
+Vidya Vilas Purie, Aroon Purie's father, launched the fortnightly magazine India Today in 1975, with his daughter Madhu Trehan as its editor and Aroon Purie as its publisher.
 The magazine was born during the Emergency declared by Prime Minister Indira Gandhi.
 With India Today, Aroon tried to "fill the information gap which exists amongst persons interested in India residing abroad".
 With editions in five languages, it is the most widely–read publication in India – a position which, as of 2006, it had held for over a decade – with a readership of over 11 million.

 He also set the journalistic style for the 24-hour news and current affairs Hindi news channel Aaj Tak and English news channel Headlines Today.
+In 2025, at the FICCI Frames conference, Purie commented that artificial intelligence poses an “existential threat” to the creation of credible journalism, warning that AI-generated content could erode trust in news media.

 Awards and associations

 He was conferred the Padma Bhushan in 2001, the third-highest civilian award of the government of India, for his contribution to Indian journalism.
 He has received other honours, including the B.D.
 Goenka Award for Excellence in Journalism (1988), 'Journalist of the Year 1990' award by the Indian Federation of Small and Medium Newspapers, the G.K.
 Reddy Memorial Award for Outstanding Contribution to Journalism (1993–1994), the Hall of Fame Award from the Advertising Club of Kolkata (2002) and the NT Award for Lifetime achievement from www.Indiatelevision.com (2008).

 He is associated with several councils, including the Council of Management, Audit Bureau of Circulations (Chairman, 2000–2001).
 He is on the Executive Committee of The Editors' Guild of India, Council of Management All India Management Association (Special Invitee).
 He was Chairman of the CII National Committee on Media (2001–2002).

 He is currently the chairman of FIPP (Federation of International Periodicals and Publications).
 Aroon Purie is a board member of the Global Editors Network since its creation in April 2011.

 In March 2022, he was bestowed with the ABLF lifetime achievement award for his contributions in the field of Journalism.